prnsh03/RFP_Extractor/README.md

 - **OpenAI embeddings**: Utilizes `text-embedding-ada-002` for semantic representation.
 - **PostgreSQL integration**: Embeddings are stored in a PostgreSQL database using the `pgvector` extension.
 - **Llama-based mapping**: Maps extracted text to predefined fields using a Hugging Face Llama model.
-- **Semantic search**: Enables intelligent mapping of embeddings to structured data fields.
+- **Semantic Search with Cosine Similarity**: Finds the most relevant sections of the documents for mapping.
 - **JSON export**: Outputs the final structured data as `structured_data.json`.

 ## Requirements